 Pregnancy is a time of rapid and constant physical change; there is so much that your body needs to adjust and account for as you grow a tiny human!
 As such, it’s only natural that there will be some unique considerations when it comes to exercise during this time.
 Here a few things to keep in mind:

-- Weakened pelvic floor – growing a baby, placenta and all the additional weight you gain throughout pregnancy puts a great pressure on your pelvic floor.
+Growing a baby, placenta and all the additional weight you gain throughout pregnancy puts a great pressure on your pelvic floor.
 Some exercises such as jumping, skipping and running can put extra pressure on that area.
 Be aware that even though it may feel OK at the time, there is a chance that you’re still weakening your pelvic floor with those movements.
-Try and incorporate lots of pelvic floor strengthening exercises; your physio, qualified yoga or Pilates instructor can show you specific movements for this.
-There is also an entire Prenatal Yoga, Stretching and Mediation Module in our Birth Beat Ultimate Prenatal Program which has been developed by our prenatal yoga expert, Deb Young.
+Try to incorporate lots of pelvic floor strengthening exercises; your physio, qualified yoga or Pilates instructor can show you specific movements for this.
+There is also an entire Prenatal Yoga, Stretching and Mediation Module in our Birth Beat Ultimate Online Birth Course which has been developed by our prenatal yoga expert, Deb Young.

 What types of exercises are great for pregnancy?

 We all know that we’re more likely to exercise if it’s an activity that we enjoy, the same goes for pregnancy.
 Don’t feel like you must go to the fancy pregnancy aqua-aerobics class if you hate swimming!
 Do what is comfortable, makes you feel good and that you enjoy, and you’ll be far more likely to stick to it.

 - Jogging (probably best if you’re already a regular runner)